d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 you should not get used to such good fortune.
-Although analytic solutions allow for nice mathematical analysis, the requirement of an analytic solution is so restrictive that it would exclude all of deep learning.
+Although analytic solutions allow for nice mathematical analysis, the requirement of an analytic solution is so restrictive that it would exclude almost all exciting aspects of deep learning.

-### Minibatch Stochastic Gradient Descent
+### Stochastic Gradient Descent

 Even in cases where we cannot solve the models analytically, it turns out that we can still train models effectively in practice.